-You simply select the main issue you would like help with (there is an “I don’t know” option if you aren’t sure).
+Use our search page to select the main issue you would like help with (leave this blank, if you aren’t sure).

 Format of therapy: Your therapy is your experience, so it’s important you are clear on what you want.
 If you prefer phone or Skype therapy, say so.
 Also note that many therapists can offer a mixed format on request, for example, some sessions in person, some via Skype.